Understanding Congenital Heart Disease

 Causes of Congenital Heart Disease

-There are certain genetic and environmental risk factors that may play a role in the development of a congenital heart defect.
+Certain genetic and environmental risk factors may contribute to the development of a congenital heart defect.
+These include:

 • Poorly controlled diabetes during pregnancy